Comprehensive Monthly Phu Quoc Weather Guides Based on OnBird’s Observations

 According to observations and weather data OnBird collected and evaluated: from October to April is the most ideal period to travel in Phu Quoc with all kinds of fun, not too worried about the weather outside. excluding the element of rough seas (for coral diving activities).

-Early summer (April – end of July): the weather changes to the rainy season, but the rainfall is still small and the hours are short (rainy clouds) so it is not a concern, the number of bad weather days compared to good weather is about 2 -5%.
+Early summer (April – end of June): the weather changes to the rainy season, but the rainfall is still small and the hours are short (rainy clouds) so it is not a concern, the number of bad weather days compared to good weather is about 2 -5%.

-From August, especially September and may last until October due to the influence of some storms and low pressure in the East Sea, may cause Phu Quoc tourism to completely stop due to violent seas. and prolonged heavy rain, this period is especially limited to go to Phu Quoc.
+From July (except August) especially September and may last until October due to the influence of some storms and low pressure in the East Sea, may cause Phu Quoc tourism to completely stop due to violent seas. and prolonged heavy rain, this period is especially limited to go to Phu Quoc.
 However, mixed with days of low pressure and storms, in general, the weather still has sunny days.

 In case you have come to Phu Quoc and have a need to check the weather, especially the weather, the hydrological conditions of the sea water to plan a visit to the islands or participate in the experience of scuba diving and snorkeling. snorkeling) or scuba diving can contact OnBird 1 week in advance to receive accurate weather advice.